Are new sponsors only accepted during the summer before school starts?

 Due to the logistics involved, we cannot offer a service to receive and distribute physical gifts for the niños.
 Unfortunately, government mail service is sometimes unreliable and in many areas it is nonexistent.
 Although expensive, the international courier services are reliable, if arrangements are made in advance so the addressee knows of the shipment and the approximate date of arrival.

-For most sponsors, hand delivery by Sponsors who attend the Breakfast Meetings in January and February remain as the preferred method of getting physical gifts to the niños.
+For many, hand delivery by Sponsors who attend the Breakfast Meetings in January and February remain as the preferred method of getting physical gifts to the niños.

 What is the organization’s goal with respect to number of students in the program?

-While Niños Adelante would very much like to be able to serve every deserving student in Zihuatanejo, it has established a goal of approximately 220 students of which a maximum would be about 135 7-12th grade students.
+While Niños Adelante would very much like to be able to serve every deserving student in Zihuatanejo, it has established a goal of approximately 200 students.
 This seems to be a manageable level for servicing the program in Zihuatanejo.
 Niños Adelante puts a premium on running a program that can be effectively managed.
 It periodically reconsiders the optimum number of students that can be effectively managed.

 What is the level of local (Zihuatanejo area) involvement in either Friends of Niños Adelante or Niños Adelante ?